Andy Elisburg

-Andy Elisburg is the senior vice president of basketball operations and general manager of the Miami Heat since 2013.
+Andy Elisburg is the Executive Vice President of Basketball Operations and general manager of the Miami Heat since 2013.

 St. Thomas University inducted Elisburg into the Athletic Hall of Fame (Nov.
 2017) and honored him with their first Leader for Life Award (June 2004).

 Early life and career

 Elisburg grew up in Potomac, Maryland, and graduated from Winston Churchill High School in 1985.
 Elisburg's grandparents gifted him a computer while in high school.
 Elisburg attended St. Thomas University in Miami Gardens, Florida from 1985 to 1989 where he received a degree in sports administration, was the student manager of the St. Thomas men's basketball team, and editor of St. Thomas' student newspaper.
 At the time, Elisburg decided on St. Thomas University because it was one of the few colleges providing classes in sports administration.
 During the summer of 1988 between his junior and senior year from college, Elisburg was an unpaid intern for the Washington Bullets working for Mark Pray, who would become the new Miami Heat public relations director the following year and eventually recruit Elisburg.
 During his senior year, Elisburg was considering a career in baseball management and decided to partake in Baseball Winter Meetings in Atlanta.

 Elisburg helped launch the St. Thomas University athletic department's TOTAL program, a student-athlete success program.